Baseball Offensive Stats

 Stolen Bases (SB)

-The number of times a baserunner advances a base he did not reach by hitting or by another batter advancing him.
+Stolen bases are the number of times a baserunner advances a base he did not reach by hitting or by another batter advancing him.
 Bases are most commonly stolen while a pitcher is throwing a pitch.
-For example, if a player hit a single, he gets a stolen base if he safely reaches second while a pitch is being thrown.
+For example, if a player hits a single, he gets a stolen base if he safely reaches second while a pitch is being thrown.